raydelvecchio/vdb-benchmark/README.md

 # Methodology
-All benchmarks are based on the [original vlite tests](https://github.com/sdan/vlite/blob/master/tests/bench.py), and are definitely not scientifically rigorous. **The goal here is to simulate what a typical user would do when spinning up a RAG app for local, project, or small production use.** All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
-Pinecone and Weaviate running *remotely* as they would be when starting a new project.
+All benchmarks are based on the [original vlite tests](https://github.com/sdan/vlite/blob/master/tests/bench.py), and are definitely not scientifically rigorous. **The goal here is to simulate what a typical user would do when spinning up a RAG app for local, project, or small production use.**
+Thus, for managed servies running remotely (Pinecone and Weaviate), we use the base free version.
+All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro plugged into power.
 Chunking and chopping is normalized across all tests (same function used for all tests).
-The same embedding model
-(all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
+The same embedding model (all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
 All tests are designed to be the fastest possible methods for ingestion and retrieval in each given database per the latest documentation for [Weaviate](https://weaviate.io/developers/weaviate/manage-data/import), [Pinecone](https://docs.pinecone.io/docs/upsert-data), [Chroma](https://docs.trychroma.com/usage-guide), and [Qdrant](https://github.com/qdrant/qdrant-client).
 If these are not the fastest methods a typical user would use to ingest or retrieve from the database, please let me know!

-Tests:
+**Tests Conducted:**
 * ingest One: time to ingest one constant entry into the database
 * ingest Many: time to ingest many texts from a corpus into the database
 * retrieve One: given a query, time to retrieve the top result when there is only *one* entry in the database